-3. Identify which brokers / consultants are available in your area
+3. Identify which brokers are available in your area

 Take a quick look at each firm’s website.
 Are they part of a large national firm?
 What does the site look like?
 Do they explicitly mention employee benefits?
 What “feeling” do you get as you conduct your initial search?

-Since you’ve got your objectives in place from the previous activity, it should take little time to come up with a list of about 5 options that may make sense for your company to meet your objectives and align with your brand and culture.
-However, it’s ultimately going to come down to the individual relationship as a reflection of that, not a pretty marketing site.
+Since you have objectives in place from the previous activity, it should take little time to come up with a list of about five options that may make sense for your company to meet your objectives and align with your brand and culture.
+However, it’s ultimately going to come down to the individual relationship as a reflection of that — not a pretty marketing site.

 Because of this, the approach in choosing a broker differs drastically from choosing a tech platform.
-While finding the right tech platform can be done by reading their site and content, getting a trial / demo and maybe a call or two with a sales rep, finding a benefits broker can be a much more time-consuming process (and much more personal).
+While finding the right tech platform can be done by reading their site and content, getting a trial/demo, and maybe calling a sales rep, finding a benefits broker can be a much more time-consuming and personal process.
 Depending on your short list of brokers, you likely need a short intro call and then a live interview.
-Many brokers consider this a sales meeting to win your business, but you should think of it like an interview and I suggest you conduct it as such.
+Many brokers consider this a sales meeting to win your business, but you should think of it like an interview and conduct it as such.